AguilarLagunasArturo/cam-recon-tools/README.md

 __returns:__ None

 ## Module: cv_tools
-This module allows you generate a grid of images, draw boxes bounding boxes and its offset from the center of the frame.
+This module allows you generate a grid of images, draw bounding boxes and its offset from the center of the frame.

 ### Import example
 ``` python